eliakimatamba/shell_interpreter/README.md

 Hints
 -----

 Writing your shell in a simple manner is a matter of finding the relevant library routines and calling them properly.
-To simplify things for you in this assignment, we will suggest a few library routines you may want to use to make your coding easier.
+To simplify things for you in this task, we will suggest a few library routines you may want to use to make your coding easier.
 To find information on these library routines, look at the manual pages (using the Unix command man).

 • Basic Shell